 The COVID-19 pandemic and the resulting impact on the U.S. economy have accelerated many of our operational initiatives to deliver best-in-class customer value and to reduce costs.
-We have invested in technology to streamline our installation processes, including online permitting and interconnection in many locations, as well as employing extensive use of drone technology to complete rooftop surveys.
-While we continue to install solar energy systems in most markets, we are monitoring this fluid situation and will follow official regulations to protect our employees and customers.
+We have invested in technology to streamline our installation processes, including online permitting and interconnection in many locations, enabled our entire salesforce to complete sales consultations in a virtual setting, and employed extensive use of drone technology to complete rooftop surveys.
+We believe this transition towards a digital model for many sales channels will position us well to realize sustaining reductions in customer acquisition costs.